-There are many things that are similar between these two types of scholarship.
+There are many things that are similar between a Master's thesis and a doctoral dissertation.
 Both follow an a priori plan that lays out the scope, purpose, and methods.
 Both involve a review of relevant, published empirical and theoretical research.
 Both may take one of several different forms (as described in the Student Handbook), and both involve critical analysis, whether focused on extensive review of current theory and research, qualitative or quantitative data from original or archival sources, or results of program or treatment implementation.
 Both involve the input and oversight of faculty members, especially your mentor.
 When completed, both represent major milestones in your education and professional career and are recognized as such in the company of other psychologists.

 The first and most obvious difference between these two types of scholarship is their timing: The thesis is the culmination of research-oriented activity that is completed as a requirement for the Master's degree, whereas the dissertation represents the culmination of a research project that is a qualification for the Psy.D.
 From this, different expectations follow.
 The work that is completed in a Master's thesis can be thought of as a demonstration of the development of professional research skills (e.g., focused literature review, integration of theory, research plan design, acquiring appropriate data for consideration, subsequent analysis and/or critical evaluation, efficient and accurate writing using APA style).
 A doctoral dissertation demonstrates mastery of these skills (i.e., the appropriate entry level for a professional psychologist).
 Typically, the Master's thesis is completed under much closer supervision of the faculty mentor, and it is not unusual for the topic of a Master's thesis to be suggested by the mentor as a next step in the line of research activity that they pursue.
-A dissertation, on the other hand, is something that is more independently conceived and directed by the advanced doctoral student.
-It is also generally accepted that dissertations tend to be longer than theses; the latter may be about 2/3 the length of the former, although there certainly is variation in this.
-This could result from several things, including but not limited to a more comprehensive and integrative literature review, a more complex methodology (including, possibly, more extensive data analysis), and original material (e.g., survey instruments) that require documentation in appendices.
-While both results of both a thesis and a dissertation would likely merit dissemination (as a conference presentation, peer-reviewed journal article, book chapter, distributed research report), a dissertation more often represents a unique contribution by the newly minted psychologist.
+While results of both a thesis and a dissertation would likely merit dissemination (as a conference presentation, peer-reviewed journal article, book chapter, distributed research report), a dissertation more often represents a unique contribution by the newly-minted psychologist.